 - Showcased products through joint marketing campaigns and communication with the sales forces

 - A dedicated space offering complete visibility of Manutan's teams (project managers, marketing and editorial teams, etc.) and the ability to easily contact them

 Unlike distributors, marketplaces cannot always guarantee the origin or the quality of the products on offer.
-Ultimately, the best way of managing a Class C product range involves long-term investments, an effective organisation and true expertise in offering high-quality products of guaranteed origin, as well as an exceptional and consistent purchasing and delivery experience.
+Ultimately, the best way of managing a tail spend range involves long-term investments, an effective organisation and true expertise in offering high-quality products of guaranteed origin, as well as an exceptional and consistent purchasing and delivery experience.

 *SRM = Supplier Relationship Management